 Citi Bike, like other bike share systems, consists of a fleet of specially designed, sturdy and durable bikes that are locked into a network of docking stations throughout the city.
 The bikes can be unlocked from one station and returned to any other station in the system, making them ideal for one-way trips.
 People use bike share to commute to work or school, run errands, get to appointments or social engagements, and more.

-Citi Bike is available for use 24 hours/day, 7 days/week, 365 days/year, and riders have access to thousands of bikes at hundreds of stations across Manhattan, Brooklyn, Queens and Jersey City.
+Citi Bike is available for use 24 hours/day, 7 days/week, 365 days/year, and riders have access to tens of thousands of bikes at hundreds of stations across Manhattan, Brooklyn, Queens and Jersey City.

 The History of Citi Bike

 NYC DOT announces the selection of a bike share operator for New York City, kicking off an unprecedented public input process.